What is a drop shot rig and how to fish it?

 Don’t Shake What Yo Mama Gave You.

-The first bonus tip I would like to stress would be to not move your bait!
+The first bonus tip is, please do not overwork your bait!
 A lot of people will over think how much to move the lure.
 So by shaking it violently, it makes the drop shot lure look like it’s having a seizure underwater!
 And this spooks the fish!

 So instead of shaking it just keep your rod as still as possible.
 Subtle movements in your arm or hand will make the lure undulate and appear more like a real baitfish.